New to Telerik UI for Blazor? Download free 30-day trial

 The ValueChanged event fires upon every change of the user selection.
 When custom values are enabled, it fires upon every keystroke, like in a regular <input> element.

-The examples below use binding to primitive types for brevity, you can use full models as well.
+The examples below use binding to string data for simplicity, but you can use full models as well.
 Make sure to review the Data Binding - Missing Value or Data section to provide all necessary parameters to the component if you do so.
 The type of the argument in the lambda expression must match the Value type of the component, and the ValueField type (if ValueField is set).

 Handle ValueChanged with list values